kwanjeeraw/grinnGUI/README.md

 * fetchGrinnDiffCorrNetwork
 * fetchGrinnNetwork

-see [homepage](http://kwanjeeraw.github.io/grinn/) for the function information.
+see grinn [homepage](http://kwanjeeraw.github.io/grinn/) for the function information.

 Updates
 =========